-Our guide Deepkul from Banjaar Tola, one of the most enthusiastic and exuberant guides we have ever met (see our upcoming review of Banjaar Tola) is incredibly excited by a sighting we have just missed, of a tigress and baby cub (cursing our many photos of barasingha, we are somewhat less enthusiastic about the near miss!).
+Our guide Deepkul from Banjaar Tola, one of the most enthusiastic and exuberant guides we have ever met (see our upcoming review of Banjaar Tola) is incredibly excited by a sighting we have just missed, of a tigress and baby cub.
+Cursing our many photos of barasingha, we are somewhat less enthusiastic about the near miss!
 We loiter where she was seen, but she does not re-emerge, so we continue our journey.
 The park is beautiful, and it is a delightful journey, punctuated by sightings of jackal, gaur (Indian bison), wild boar, deer and monkeys…

 TIGER!!!
-Our pessimistic reveries are broken by the slamming of brakes!
+Our pessimistic reveries are broken by the slamming on of brakes!
 Our guide is pointing.
-We scan the forest in the distance, eyes darting urgently to and fro, squinting into the fading light, desperately trying to see the animal before she disappears, before realising with a visceral bolt of excitement that she is right there in the reeds in front of us, just metres from our vehicle.
+We scan the forest in the distance, eyes darting urgently to and fro, squinting into the fading light, desperately trying to see the tiger before she disappears, before realising with a visceral bolt of excitement that she is right there in the reeds in front of us, just metres from our vehicle.
 Frantically unzooming our telephoto lenses to their widest, we take a burst of photos as she turns to momentarily glare directly at us.
 She is magnificent – wild and imperial – and we are awed and humbled by the experience.
 In a heartbeat, dejection has turned to elation.